 In principle, the important thing is that the employer can demonstrate that it has no influence on the decision to place employees in temporary unemployment due to force majeure.
 Thus, where the company is for example forced by the government to stop production/activities, temporary unemployment due to force majeure could be invoked.
-On the other hand, if the company itself decides to do so as a preventive health measure, temporary unemployment due to force majeure would not be able to be invoked.
 On the other hand, if the company itself decides to do this as a preventative health measure, temporary unemployment due to "force majeure" cannot be invoked.
-However, a flexible application of the principle of force majeure is accepted with retroactive effect as of 13 March 2020 (and this for the period during which the urgent measures adopted by the government are valid - currently until 19 April 2020).
-This means "force majeure" will be applicable, for example, for companies which close (partially or fully) because they cannot organise telework and cannot respect the rules of social distancing at the workplace and in transport, but also for companies facing a decrease in work due to a drop in revenue, orders, production, etc.

-It is then not required that the company is completely closed.
+However, a flexible application of the principle of force majeure is accepted with retroactive effect as of 13 March 2020 until 31 May 2020 (so far).
+This means "force majeure" will be applicable, for example, for companies which close (partially or fully) because they cannot organise telework and cannot respect the rules of social distancing at the workplace and in transport, but also for companies facing a decrease in work due to a drop in revenue, orders, production, etc. It is then not required that the company is completely closed.
 Taking into account the fact that the concept of "force majeure" has been broadened (covering not only classic force majeure situations, but also difficult economic circumstances due to Corona), we now speak of "Corona force majeure".